“Train a child in the way he should go, and when he is old he will not turn from it.”

 Wired is a unique place for preteens that helps 5th & 6th graders transition through a critical time in their lives.
 We partner with parents to help our students move from the childhood years into the teen years, with the goal of teaching them to know and love God.

-The Unlimited* ministry is open to all children and youth who have a disability, developmental delays, dealing with grief or loss, or for children who just need some extra TLC.
+The Unlimited* ministry is open to all children and youth who have a disability, developmental delays, or children who just need some extra TLC.
 We partner with you as parents to build strong, committed disciples of Jesus who are capable of discipleship and service.

 Fellowship and relationships are unique for families of Unlimited*.
 It is vital that parents and siblings connect and have intentional relationship so they may grow as disciples.
 Connect groups are the ideal place to get connected with others as you navigate every season of life.
 Click the button below to join one of our Connect Groups.